crowdlingo/course/src/speaking/tree.md

 - Is there a forest near your hometown?
 - Would you like to live in a place that has a lot of trees?
 - Where can one find trees (or forests) in your country?
-- Do you think places with trees attract more visitors than places with few trees?
-- Did you ever climb trees when you were a child?
-- Have you ever planted a tree?
-- Do you think more people should plant trees?

 ## Vocabulary

 <vocab-list>
-- lifestyle
-  - a manner of living that reflects the person&#39;s values and attitudes
-- remember
-  - recall knowledge from memory
-- comfortable
+- important
-  - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
+  - of great significance or value
-- hometown
+- polluted
-  - the town (or city) where you grew up or where you have your principal residence
+  - rendered unwholesome by contaminants and pollution
 - furniture
   - furnishings that make a room or other area ready for occupancy
-- ecosystem
+- unreasonable
-  - a system formed by the interaction of a community of organisms with their physical environment
-- polluted
+  - not reasonable
-  - rendered unwholesome by contaminants and pollution
-- sycamore
+- building
-  - variably colored and sometimes variegated hard tough elastic wood of a sycamore tree
+  - a structure that has a roof and walls and stands more or less permanently in one place

 <!-- blank -->